Assets, Income and Cash – 14.5 hrs CPE

 Course expiration: You have one year from date of purchase to complete the course.

-1. Identify short-term financial goals and investment purposes, recognize the importance of defining, citing prioritized realistic goals noting how investing allocation changes with age.
+1. Identify short-term financial goals and investment purposes, recognize the importance of defining, listing and prioritizing realistic goals specifying how investing allocation changes with age.

 2. Determine the tax consequences of title holding methods by:

 a.
 Specifying ways to hold title to assets starting with the simplest and most direct way to hold property;

 b.
 Cite the tax benefits and drawbacks of co-tenancies, corporations (both C & S), partnerships, qualified retirement plans, and trusts particularly as they relate to a client’s after-tax investment return; and

 c.
 Identifying custodianship under the uniform acts and determining how an estate can be tax beneficial to taxpayers.